jeremiasrg/jeremiasrg/README.md

 6. Compare functionalities between two **SONAR** versions ([click here](https://github.com/jeremiasrg/sonar-versions-campare/blob/main/docker-compose.yml))
 7. Creating a **Ubuntu VM** using **Terraform** on **Azure**. ([click here](https://github.com/jeremiasrg/terraform-vm-code))

 ‼️ These repos has secrets exposed in his configuration.
-Because of that, the use of these docker compose is recommended only for study purpose. ‼️
+Because of that, the use of these docker composes are recommended only for study purpose. ‼️